gk77-create/TransactionAnalyser/README.md

 outside the given time frame.

 # TransactionAnalyser Solution:
 Take input from csv and store the transactions in a map.
-Transaction ID should be
+Transaction ID should be key of the map.As any transaction which has a reversal will not be counted to calculate relative balance, map will not store any transation which has a reversal.

+Ask for user search criteria , and  give the response by querying the map

 # Details to Run project
 1) Build Project